AlexsLemonade/scpca-downstream-analyses/README.md

 ### The optional genes of interest analysis pipeline (In development)

+Note that this module is still **in development**, updates will be coming soon.

 There is an optional genes of interest analysis pipeline in the `optional-goi-analysis` subdirectory of this repository.

 To run this analysis, you can run the following command from the main directory: